learnk8s/learnk8s.io/_blog/scaling-spring-boot-microservices/index.md

 minikube service spring-boot-hpa
 ```

-Try to buy some tickets!
+Try to buy some items!

-Given enough time, the worker will process all of the pending tickets.
+Given enough time, the worker will process all of the pending messages.

 Congratulations!